leivamierg/Programming-Project-Exam-Simulation-Generator/README.md

 #### @Sebastiano
 - Developing and testing simulation and stats classes
 - Developing and testing JSON serialization/deserialization
-- communicate and collaborate was tricky but it gave me experience on how to collaborate within a team of developers
+- Communicate and collaborate was tricky but it gave me experience on how to collaborate within a team of developers
+- The most difficult problem I faced was the Jackson serialization.
+In fact, Jackson's documentation is not so well described and this makes debugging a tough duty to carry out.